pyodide/pyodide-blog/content/posts/pandastutor.md

 ## Why did we port Pandas Tutor to Pyodide?

 The original version of Pandas Tutor ran the user's code on our Linux server by spinning up a new Docker container for every code execution request.
-It main limitation was slowness -- from the time a user hits the 'Run' button, it takes up to 5 seconds for the server to run their code, produce a step-by-step execution trace, and send it over the network to their
+Its main limitation was slowness -- from the time a user hits the 'Run' button, it takes up to 5 seconds for the server to run their code, produce a step-by-step execution trace, and send it over the network to their